cspr-rad/kairos-spec/info.md

 - How does the L2 node get paid?
   * This is a post-PoC worry, once we get something in prodcution that people actually use.

+To do:
+- Write out why this plan is so good, both for developer productivity and motivation, to build towards an ACTUS ZKR, and to please the Casper people who give us money and would like an NFT generating and transfering machine with low fees
+- Dig into Merkle trees, and how they are used as cryptographic proofs of states for validiums
+  * What are "Merkle proofs" in the context of Validium fund withdrawals?